GolisW/To-do-list/README.md

 * JWT Authentication for secure routes.
 * MySQL for database management.
 ### Frontend
-* Built with vanilla HTML, CSS and JavaScript.
+* Built with HTML, CSS and JavaScript.
 * Fully responsive design.

 ## Setup